Pomiferin

 Pomiferin is a prenylated isoflavone that can be found along with osajin in the fruits and female flowers of the osage orange tree (Maclura pomifera).

 Pomiferin was identified and named in 1939 by Melville L. Wolfrom from Ohio State University.
-In 1941, Wolfram classified pomiferin as an isoflavone and in 1946 published the complete structure of Pomiferin.
-In 2003 the crystal structure of pomiferin (3-(3,4-dihydroxyphenyl)-5-hydroxy-8,8-dimethyl-6-(3-methylbut-2-enyl)-4H,8H-pyrano[2,3-h]chromen-4-one), C25H24O6 was reported by J. Marek.
+In 1941, Wolfram classified pomiferin as an isoflavone and in 1946 published the complete structure of pomiferin.
+In 2003, the crystal structure of pomiferin was reported by J. Marek.

-In recent research Pomiferin has demonstrated efficacy as an antioxidant, cardioprotectant, antimicrobial, antidiabetic, PDE5 inhibitor and cytotoxicity for several cancer cell lines.
+In recent research pomiferin has demonstrated efficacy as an antioxidant, cardioprotectant, antimicrobial, antidiabetic, PDE5 inhibitor, and cytotoxicity for several cancer cell lines.

 Research

 Repellent

 Peterson and Fristad (2000) investigated folklore beliefs stating that osage orange fruit repelled insects.
 They concluded that pure pomiferin had little or no effect and that there must be another component of the Osage orange that repels insects.

 Antioxidant

 Pomiferin has shown antioxidant activity via inhibition of lipid peroxidation and the reduction of free radicals, reactive oxygen species and other unstable molecules.
 Tsao and Yang (2003) reported that Pomiferin was found to be a strong antioxidant, comparable to the vitamins C and E and the synthetic antioxidant BHT.